Think Your Veterinarian Is Good? Here's How To Tell

 Based on my definition, vets who offer only a few types of treatments aren't holistic.

-Only when a vet integrates both conventional and alternative treatments do I call him or her truly holistic (integrative is another good word).
+Only when a vet integrates both conventional and alternative treatments do I call him or her truly holistic (or integrative is another good word).

-Let me tell you how I obtain excellent veterinary care for my dogs.
+If you don't live near a truly holistic or integrated vet... don't despair.
+Most pet owners (including myself) don't.
+So let me tell you how I still obtain excellent veterinary care for my dogs.

-But she does not offer surgery or advanced diagnostic tests like X-rays or ultrasounds.
+She comes very close to being a true holistic vet!
+But she does not offer vaccinations, dental cleaning, surgery, or advanced diagnostic tests like X-rays or ultrasounds.

-For those, I turn to my wonderful conventional vet – the best I've ever found.
+For those, I turn to my wonderful conventional vet.

 Both vets share a valuable trait – open-mindedness.
 They appreciate what the other has to offer, and work cooperatively through me.
 The three of us are a team providing the best possible integrated (holistic) care for my dogs.

 Fortunately I had already chosen a 24-hour emergency practice.
-It pays to plan ahead and know who you will call if X or Y should happen.
+It pays to plan ahead and know who you will call if X or Y should happen in the middle of the night or on a holiday weekend.
 You don't want to waste valuable minutes making frantic phone calls to find someone who is open.

-If you don't live near a holistic vet, you should look for both an alternative vet and a conventional vet, so your dog can be treated in an integrated manner with all possible treatments.
+If you don't live near a holistic/integrated vet "who does it all", you should look for both an alternative vet and a conventional vet, so your dog can be treated in an integrated manner with all possible treatments available.
 And you want both vets to be open-minded and supportive.

 If your current vet isn't supportive